gbgabiola/progress/courses/khan-academy.md

     - Computer, Laptop, iPad, Tablet, iPhone, Smartphones, etc...
 - **HTML (HyperText Markup Language)** is the standard markup language for documents designed to be displayed in a web browser.
   -  tags, starts (`<element>`) and ends (`</element>`) with angle bracket (`< >`).
-  - inside the html includes head tag and body tag
-  - head tag does't show on the page
-  - The closing tag always comes after the content of the tag - it's how the browser knows that you want the tag to end.
   - The contents of an HTML tag are the stuff that goes between the opening and closing tags.
   - Any content that is visible on the web page should go between the opening `<body>` tag and the closing `</body>` tag
   - Headings are based on most important to least important, `<h1>` to `<h6>`